SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 # Binary tree
-Binary tree is type of tree data structure and it will be covered in the following sections.
+Binary tree is a type of tree data structure and it will be covered in the following sections.

 ## Concept

-Binary tree is a tree where every node has maximum two child nodes
+The binary tree is a tree where every node has a maximum of two child nodes